top of page

 My family had moved into a large redbrick apartment complex, which unlike the old, character-filled downtown buildings contained mostly efficiency units rented by students.
 At night, nearly all the windows in the complex closed with identical black-and-white-checkered curtains, which matched the black-and-white-checkered rugs, sofa cushions, and bedspreads that complemented a few pine veneer tables, chairs, and shelves in the apartments.
 Our three-story building was one of the few buildings with two-bedroom apartments and formed the center row of two rectangles of nearly identical buildings.
 We hadn’t brought much with us from Long Island apart from clothes and practical necessities and did little to personalize the small rooms of our apartment.
 As a young woman, my mother had used her savings from work to buy a sofa, two chairs, and a few other furnishings.
 We stayed in the apartment for two years, but her furnishings remained in my grandmother’s house or storage.

 The complex had few children, but a girl named Anna lived across the hall from us.
 Though Anna attended a different school, once a week or so Camilla and I knocked on her family’s door to ask if she wanted to play.
 Anna laughed a lot when with us and many afternoons when Camilla and I played alone on the quad I saw her watching from behind the curtain of her bedroom window.
 I hoped that she would join us, but she seldom did.
 The parents of my friends in Sweden taught their children to respect far stricter boundaries around family life than had the parents in our neighborhood on Long Island.
-My mother worried that Camilla and I would impose on Anna’s family if we knocked on her door to ask her to play more often.
+My mother worried that my sister and I would impose on Anna’s family if we knocked on her door to ask her to play more often.
 Anna’s mother, I suspect, might have told her daughter that if Camilla and I wanted to play, we would knock on her door to ask.

-Several afternoons a week, my classmates and I practiced penmanship while Tant Ulla walked around the room, leaning in over our shoulders to whisper words of suggestion and praise.
+Our school’s curriculum emphasized practical learning and creativity and for many subjects Tant Ulla didn’t hand out textbooks, but instead guided us children in independent projects.
+Several afternoons a week, we practiced penmanship while Tant Ulla walked around the room, leaning in over our shoulders to whisper words of suggestion and praise.
 My teachers on Long Island had demonstrated proper penmanship, but largely allowed students to lean their letters forward or backward or stand them upright at their will.
-The penmanship that Tant Ulla taught embodied a cultural ideal that prized conformity and precision.
-To guide us in forming the spines, tails, and loops of our letters at the right slant, she instructed us to use a ruler to draw pale diagonal pencil bars at light angles across the horizontal lines of the small notebooks that we used for practicing penmanship.
+The penmanship that Tant Ulla taught embodied a cultural ideal that prized conformity and precision and to guide us in forming the spines, tails, and loops of our letters at the right slant we used rulers to draw pale diagonal pencil bars at light angles across the horizontal lines of our notebooks.

 While Cecilia’s eyes rarely strayed from the page, mine wandered frequently out the window and around the classroom.
-Dusk arrived by mid-afternoon in winter and the sky shone in a pale gauzy vault above the rooftops.
+Dusk arrived by mid-afternoon in winter and outside the sky shone in a pale gauzy vault above the rooftops.
 Each time I returned my gaze to the classroom, Tant Ulla softly padded from desk to desk and Cecilia and my friends sat with their heads bowed in unison over their letters.

 ✧

-After dinner in the evenings, she often returned to the weaving room.
-My father read the newspaper or went downtown to hear a talk at the university or visit the library.
-Camilla and I read or played in the room we shared, if alone at home munching on candies and chocolates that my sister climbed onto the kitchen counter to reach in the cupboard.
-On Long Island, my mother had greeted us with a table set with glasses of milk and homemade bread or cookies when we returned from school.
-In the evenings my family had sat together in the living room or, in winter, a small heated study off the kitchen.
-My mother looked through recipes and knitted hats, sweaters, and mittens, my father read the newspaper, and Camilla and I played or finished homework on the floor.
+After dinner in the evenings, my mother often returned to the weaving room while my father read the newspaper or went downtown to hear a talk at the university or visit the library.
+Camilla and I read or played in the room we shared.
+In the evenings on Long Island, my family had sat together in the living room or, in winter, a small heated study off the kitchen.
+My mother had looked through recipes and knitted hats, sweaters, and mittens, my father read the newspaper, and Camilla and I played or finished homework on the floor.
+Every Sunday morning, we had gone to church.
+Neither of my parents ever spoke of believing in God, but my father had grown up attending church and on Long Island he insisted on doing so as determinedly as my mother did on upholding Swedish holiday traditions and etiquette and serving elegant Sunday dinners and desserts.

-Every Sunday morning, we went to church.
-Neither of my parents ever spoke of believing in God, but my father had grown up attending church and on Long Island insisted on doing so as determinedly as my mother did on upholding Swedish holiday traditions and etiquette and serving elegant Sunday dinners and desserts.
-There, each sustained the rituals that connected them from afar to their families and home country.
+There, each had sustained the rituals that connected them from afar to their families and home country.
 Other than my father’s family, like most Swedes, our relatives and friends in Sweden went to church only on Christmas and Easter.
-Living in Gothenburg, my family did too.
+Living in Gothenburg, my family did the same.
 The rooms and rituals that my parents had nurtured on Long Island hadn’t only brought us together as a family, I suspect today; they had filled an emptiness that didn’t exist in Sweden—a need for home and belonging that living in a trusted Swedish city with old friends and relatives nearby in and of itself satisfied for my parents.

 Every other weekend or so, my mother, sister, and I visited my grandmother.
-My grandmother’s two-story yellow stucco home sat a short walk from the downtown of a small city that dated its founding to the early 1600s and a few centuries later had drawn on a strong tradition of home weaving in the surrounding region to develop a prominent textile industry.
-A tall woman with wavy chestnut-brown hair, my grandmother had once attended auctions to furnish her home in a formal style that reflected the aspirations of small-scale affluence in interwar Sweden: a crystal ceiling chandelier, large painting of a pheasant and hunting dog, coffee table, sofa, and chairs with ornately carved wooden rims, and boxy radio with four legs, a mesh front, and ivory buttons that produced tinny voices when pressed.
+My grandmother’s two-story yellow stucco home sat a short walk from the downtown of a small city that dated its founding to the early 1600s and had drawn on a strong tradition of home weaving to develop a prominent textile industry.
+A tall woman with wavy chestnut-brown hair, my grandmother had once attended auctions to furnish her home in a formal style that reflected the aspirations of small-scale affluence in interwar Sweden: a crystal ceiling chandelier, large painting of a pheasant and hunting dog, coffee table, sofa, and chairs with ornately carved rims, and boxy radio with four legs, a mesh front, and ivory buttons that produced tinny voices when pressed.
 She had woven rugs, needle-pointed pillows, crocheted curtains, tablecloths, and doilies, and embroidered her family’s initials onto sheets, towels, and dishrags.
 By now, several strokes had left her prone to setting the table with mismatched plates and utensils missing.
 Yet her home still bore the intimacy and weight of decades of devotion.

 Many evenings before going to sleep in our apartment, I sat cross-legged on my bed gazing out the window.
-A translucent glass bird that my best friend Cecilia had given me for my birthday stood on the sill and, in whichever direction I looked, solid brick walls rose with long rows of windows around me.
+A translucent glass bird that Cecilia had given me for my birthday stood on the sill and, in whichever direction I looked, solid brick walls rose with long rows of windows around me.
 On Long Island, as soon as darkness had begun to fall, I had drawn my bedroom curtains tight against the woods outside.
 Returning from the homes of neighborhood friends in the evening, I had taken the street instead of the path through the woods and run as fast as I could, afraid that a stranger would appear to harm me, or that darkness itself would.

 Now, I sat on my bed looking out at the rows of lit-up windows that closed with black-and-white-checkered curtains exactly like my own, mesmerized by the profiles of the people who came and went behind them and under the halos of the lamps along the walkways.
 The light and linear walls and human presence dissolved my fear of the dark.
 When I awoke at night I peered out from behind my curtain at the lights that still burned in a few windows, and then thought of all the people snug asleep in the buildings around me and drowsily pulled my covers back over my chin.